daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ## Introduction

-Jupyter Notebook is a very powerful and useful tool every data scientists, AI engineers, AI researchers and other professionals use in their work and personal projects.
-Knowledge about and how to use it's very necessary.
+Jupyter Notebook is a powerful and useful tool for data scientists, AI engineers, AI researchers, and other professionals in their work and personal projects.
+Knowledge about and how to use it is essential.

 With the power of Daytona Dev Environment and Jupyter Notebook, our work can be as smooth and streamlined as possible.
-In this comprehensive guide, we're going to deep dive into everything you need to get started with using Jupyter Notebook in a Daytona playground, hands-on experience with a real world practical project and much more.
+In this comprehensive guide, we'll explore everything you need to get started using Jupyter Notebook in a Daytona playground, including hands-on experience with a real-world practical project.

 ### TL;DR

-- What you need to follow along with the guide.
+- Prerequisites.
-- What's Jupyter Notebook and Everything to Know to get Started
+- What's Jupyter Notebook and Everything to Know to Get Started
+- Why use Daytona
 - Setting Up Daytona Playground for Jupyter Notebook
 - Demo: Exploring the Jupyter Notebook UI
 - Building a Jupyter Notebook Project in the Daytona Playground
-- Common Issues and Troubleshooting
 - Conclusion

 ## Prerequisites